You can only add up to 24 vehicles to your Wishlist ( ).

 4. Fits alongside other employee benefits

 Of course, Salary Sacrifice isn’t just for cars.
 Employers are increasingly offering their employees a range of benefits through similar schemes, including childcare vouchers, pension contributions and medical insurance.
-A survey by XpertHR in 2014 found that 60% of employers were offering some form of Salary Sacrifice.
 Since not all employees have the same needs, offering as wide and as flexible a benefits package as possible makes sense.
 Some might want to forego a portion of their income for medical insurance, others might want to take childcare vouchers… and some might want a new car.